cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 ## Time for a second break

-Ok, so right now, we've seen how to create a fresh Joomla website in seconds with just the `make up` command and how to bypass the installation screens by already providing useful information's in our `.env` file.
+Ok, so right now, we've seen how to create a fresh Joomla website in seconds with just the `make up` command and how to bypass the installation screens by already providing useful information in our `.env` file.

-Let's try a real world example: we are a small web agency and we wish to use Docker for our next projects and we already have three projects in our mind.
+Let's try a real-world example: we are a small web agency and we wish to use Docker for our next projects and we already have three projects in our mind.

 ## Starting three different projects

 Please create a structure like below i.e. `cd /tmp/joomla && mkdir project_1 project_2 project_3`.

-Then go back to the *Updated compose.yaml* chapter and create the `compose.yaml` file in both the three projects's folder.
+Then go back to the *Updated compose.yaml* chapter and create the `compose.yaml` file in both the three projects' folder.
 Do the same for the `.env` and the `makefile`.

 The same three files in the three projects folders.